-The HPSG Grammar is based on a large-scale grammar for German (Müller, 1999), which was further developed in the VERBMOBIL project for translation of spoken language (Müller and Kasper, 2000).
+The HPSG Grammar is based on a large scale grammar for German (Müller, 1999), which was further developed in the VERBMO-BIL project for translation of spoken language (Müller and W.Kasper, 2000).
 After VERBMOBIL the grammar was adapted to the requirements of the LKB/PET system (Copestake, 1999), and to written text, i.e., extended with constructions like free relative clauses that were irrelevant in the VERBMOBIL scenario.

-The grammar consists of a rich hierarchy of 5,069 lexical and phrasal types.
+The grammar consists of a rich hierarchy of 5069 lexical and phrasal types.
 The core grammar contains 23 rule schemata, 7 special verb movement rules, and 17 domain specific rules.
 All rule schemata are unary or binary branching.
-The lexicon contains 38,549 stem entries, from which more than 70% were semi-automatically acquired from the annotated NEGRA corpus (Brants et al., 1999).
+The lexicon contains 38549 stem entries, from which more than 70% were semi-automatically acquired from the annotated NE-

+GRA corpus.